Urkchar/lumaa-spring-2025-ai-ml/README.md

 1. Install Python 3.11.9.
 2. Clone this repository.
 3. Create a virtual environment.
-    3a.
+    a.
 CTRL + SHIFT + P to open Command Pallete in Visual Studio Code.

-    3b.
+    b.
 Type "Python: Create Environment" and select that item from the results.

-    3c.
+    c.
 Select "Venv"

-    3d.
+    d.
 Select your Python 3.11.9 installation.

 4. Open a Command Prompt in the folder that contains this repository.
 5. Type "pip install -r requirements.txt"